-The damage and/or destruction of Georgia's six (6) critical lifeline sectors (Communications, Emergency Services, Energy, Information Technology, Transportation Systems, and Water/Wastewater Systems) represents enormous economic, social, and general functional costs to a community, while also impeding emergency response and recovery activities.
+The damage and/or destruction of Georgia's seven (7) community lifeline sectors (Safety and Security; Food, Water, and Shelter; Health and Medical; Energy (Power and Fuel); Communications; Transportation; and Hazardous Materials) represents enormous economic, social, and general functional costs to a community, while also impeding emergency response and recovery activities.

-Approximately 1.5 million people live within 75 miles of the Gulf of Mexico and in the 11 counties closest to the Atlantic Ocean in Georgia.
+Approximately 1 million people live within 75 miles of the Gulf of Mexico and in the 11 counties closest to the Atlantic Ocean in Georgia.
 These areas are the most vulnerable to hurricanes.
 A nonfunctional road can have major implications for a community: general loss of productivity; disruption of physical access preventing residents from getting to work or other daily activities; prevention of emergency vehicles from reaching destinations; associated health and safety implications; and potential access difficulties causing the disruption of important lifeline supplies, such as food and other deliveries to the community.

 Damaged or destroyed utility lines and facilities, including electricity, computer and satellite links, gas, sewer, and water services can cripple a region after a disaster.
 Power lines are often badly damaged or destroyed, resulting in the loss of power for days, weeks, or even months.
 This is particularly critical considering modern societies' dependence on electricity.
-In addition to basic modern household appliances being affected, public water supplies, and water treatment and sewage facilities can also be impacted.
+In addition to basic modern household appliances being affected, public water supplies and water treatment and sewage facilities can also be impacted.
 Electric pumps cannot pump drinking water into an area without power, and even if they could, the water delivery system could be breached in several areas.
-The loss of level elevated water tanks also results in a lack of safe drinking water.
-Even disaster victims who do get water may have to boil it to eliminate waterborne pathogens introduced to the supply in breached areas.
+Decreased levels in elevated water tanks also results in a lack of safe drinking water.
+Even disaster victims who do get water may have to boil it to eliminate waterborne pathogens introduced to the supply in breached areas or due to low service pressures.